pygospa/RSpecBook/notes.md

 on a *meta* level, focussing on what an object *does* instead of what an object *is*.

+To sum up:

+- *TDD* focusses on red/green/refactor, design and documentation (use Test as means to accomplish this).
+Test-Driven developers provide high-quality code to testers.
+- *Tester* focusses on everything that could go wrong and with Tests makes sure it doesn't

 ### Behaviour-Driven Development

 BDD tries to put the focus on the behaviour.
 Think more on the interaction of